Take a look at these policies and regulations to understand your rights and responsibilities while living in University housing.

 Parents are required to supervise their children and follow the guidelines posted at playgrounds.

-Residents may install satellite dishes after contacting Chris Warkala, Manager of Apartments and Houses, at (609) 258-7638 or by email, firstname.lastname@example.org, to obtain and sign the Satellite Dish and Antenna Addendum.
+Residents may install satellite dishes after contacting Chris Warkala, Senior Manager for Housing Facilities, at (609) 258-7638 or by email, firstname.lastname@example.org, to obtain and sign the Satellite Dish and Antenna Addendum.
 The addendum states all restrictions.

 Smoking is prohibited by law and University policy in all workplaces and places of public access in University buildings and outdoor spaces including all residential buildings.
 All smokers must, therefore, limit their smoking to outside areas, at least 25 feet from buildings.
 All smoking materials must be disposed of in appropriate receptacles.